ooni/ooni.org/content/post/2026-faulty-measurements.md

   - [Future validation](#future-validation)

-# Existing metrics and heuristics {#existing-metrics-and-heuristics}
+# Existing metrics and heuristics

 We start by seeing if we can identify faulty measurements using simple heuristics based on the data OONI already collects.
 Our goal is to establish a baseline for detection without compromising user privacy.